Brian Farkas

 Brian litigates complex commercial disputes.

-Brian is an attorney in the Complex Litigation group.
+Brian is a partner in the Complex Litigation group.
 He represents businesses and large nonprofit organizations in federal and state courts, as well as in arbitration and mediation proceedings.

 Before joining ArentFox Schiff, Brian served as a judicial law clerk to the Honorable Robert W. Lehrburger of the U.S. District Court for the Southern District of New York.
 He also spent six years as an associate at a midsize litigation firm in New York.